 Allowance for doubtful accounts is made for estimated loss which may be incurred where collection is doubtful.

 3.5 Inventories

-Recognized inventories at cost or net realizable value, whichever is the lower.
+Inventories are stated at cost or net realizable value, whichever is the lower.
 Cost is determined by the first-in, first-out method.